 You should be responding to all Google Reviews to build consumer trust.
 Did you know that 79% of consumers trust online reviews just as much as recommendations from friends and family?

 It’s important to respond to all reviews, even negative ones.
 Knowing how to respond to a negative review in a customer-centric way can make or break your first impressions.
 Small business owners should take care to encourage customers to leave honest reviews.

 Plus, Google reviews do impact your SEO!
 This is because reviews help build credibility, an important ranking factor.
 This is true for both positive reviews and negative ones.

 Let Us Do The Work For You

-Our Google My Business optimization services are all-inclusive.
-If you don’t have a Google My Business profile, our team will create or claim and verify your business listing.
+Our Google Business Profile optimization services are all-inclusive.
+If you don’t have a Google Business Profile profile, our team will create or claim and verify your business listing.